jmoore2081/smackgrc/src/pages/about/index.md

 mainDescription: >-
-  SMACK GRC was created by a team of audit, risk and compliance professionals after noticing a need in the market for a flexible, easy to use solution to fulfil GRC requirements.
+  SMACK GRC was created by a team of audit, risk and compliance professionals after noticing a need in the market for a flexible, easy to use solution to fulfill GRC requirements.
 Having been in the industry for many years and never having found a GRC application that was satisfying, the SMACK GRC team set off to create their own system that could be used for their own organizations and also to share with the Risk, Compliance and Audit community.
 Offering a